PACE-challenge/pacechallenge.org/2026/data.md

+---
+layout: page
-# PACE 2026: Instance selection
+title: "PACE 2026: Instance selection"
+---

 The PACE 2026 benchmark is built from a collection of instance generators and data sources.
 The goal is not to represent a single model of phylogenetic